 Q: How would you rate the healthcare in Puerto Vallarta?
 Have you had any particularly good/bad experiences with regards to doctors and hospitals?
 Are there any hospitals you would recommend?

 A: I would say pretty good.
 I have had to see a doctor several times for my HSP allergic purpura.
-It was cheap, about $30 for a visit and the same for medicine.
+It was cheap for both the visit and the medicine.
 I used CMQ on Basillio Badilio.
-I also had my teeth cleaned at Just Smile for $25.
+I also had my teeth cleaned at Just Smile for a negligible fee.
 Judd had his ears cleaned and was not particularly pleased.
 He thinks it added to his hearing loss, but I think he was losing his hearing anyway.

 Q: What are the biggest safety issues facing expats living in Puerto Vallarta?
 Are there any areas expats should avoid?